Sudha Murty – The Stories that she writes about people and their lives –

 In my opinion, those difficulties of travel must have made those destinations more valuable and precious.
 After all, it was a matter of faith.
 That is why people could transcend all the challenges they were bound to face.
 The huge differences in the weather from what they were used to, the difficulties of an unknown language, and the fear of the unknown people.

-But those journeys must have broadened their horizons, widened their perspective so that they could appreciate the similarities of human life everywhere.
+But those journeys must have broadened their horizons and widened their perspective so that they could appreciate the similarities of human life everywhere.
 The challenges must have played a role in strengthening their belief in God.
-On a practical level, they must have learnt skills like adaptability and survival.
+On a practical level, they must have learned skills like adaptability and survival.

 Coming back to the story, later in life when it had become easier to travel from South to North of India and she gets a chance, Sudha finds herself taking an emotional journey on the behalf of her grandparents.
 The ritual of offering three handsful of water to the Ganga turns out to be a fulfilling experience for her.
 There she remembers what her grandfather had told her about detaching one’s self from too many desires.
 She realizes why and how her grandparents were content in their lives.